Illustration by Emily Blevins, animation by Claudia Cardia

 Courtesy of Jon Bilous/Shutterstock

-The Appalachian Mountains run from the southern edge of Shenandoah National Park to the Great Smoky Mountains.
+The Blue Ridge Mountains run from the southern edge of Shenandoah National Park to the Great Smoky Mountains.

 Two lanes, five days, nine tunnels, and endless diversions.